Tonny408/Skipper-Md/README.md

 The SKIPPER-MD is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the Skipper-Md  to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developer: